Financial Aid Process

 - Be current (not in default) on any educational loans, and not owe a repayment on any federal grant

 - Maintain satisfactory academic progress once in school in accordance with federal regulations

-- Enroll in at least six credits per semester for undergraduate students, and five credits for graduate students
+- Most aid programs enroll in at least six credits per semester for undergraduate students, and five credits for graduate students

 Financial Aid Application Process